Greg-T8/Notebook/topics/languages/dotnet.md

 - Use `decimal` where exact representation of numbers is critical and when a high level of accuracy is required.

 When initializing a **Decimal** to a literal, you must specify the `m` or `M` suffix.
 This is because the C# compiler defaults to treating numeric literals with a decimal point as a **Double**.
 The `m` suffix explicitly tells the compiler that the literal should be treated as a **Decimal**.

-You must also use the `f` suffix to explicitly tell the compiler that the literal is to be treated as a `float`.
+Similarly, you must also use the `f` suffix to explicitly tell the compiler that the literal is to be treated as a `float`.
 Optionally, you can specify the `d` suffix to explicitly tell the compiler that the literal is a double.

 ```c#
 float a = 1.0f;